mwidjaja1/3pfl/README.md

 2. If the other player spams NOO x3 or sends a 👍, both players must tie.
 3. If the other player does NOT respond with NOO x3 or a 👍, both players should play normally.
 This is allowed, just don't bully your teammate unnecessarily.

-It is against the rules for:
+It is against the rules to:

-1. Backstabbing a player after an agreement
+1. Backstab a player after an agreement
-2. Taunting or griefing a teammate in a 1v1 game, even if they didn't agree to tie/acknowledge.
+2. Taunt or grief a teammate in a 1v1 game, even if they didn't agree to tie/acknowledge.

-When this happens, please provide video evidence if you can and report it to @iwidji [on Discord](https://discord.gg/RGzcnXfWhv) or via our [Homepage](https://linktr.ee/3pfl).
+When this happens, please provide video evidence if you can and report it to any captain [on Discord](https://discord.gg/RGzcnXfWhv) or via our [Homepage](https://linktr.ee/3pfl).

 ## 6. Don't give us a reason to change the rules because of you 🌭
 If you're testing the Team Rules to see how far you can go, brace yourself for disappointment just like meeting a fellow person who believes the hotdog is a sandwich.
 These rules can change at anytime with no warning to protect a friendly & active team environment.